cloudmesh-community/fa18-523-61/project-report/report.md

 ## Abstract

-The paper's objectives are to provide a thorough analysis, and detailed, informative document pertaining how the Twitter API, in conjunction with Python and MongoDB Atlas can provide an effective solution for collecting and analyzing tweets.
-The paper's objectives are to provide a thorough understanding pertaining to how the twitter API works, how twitter data is constructed, how Python's tweepy library works to collect data, and how MongoDB Atlas cloud service provides a robust environment to store twitter data for future analysis.
-The paper will also discuss the implications of using the Twitter app and its data within the realm of Big Data and Natural Language Processing.
+The paper's objectives are to provide a thorough analysis, and detailed, informative document pertaining how the Twitter API tool, in conjunction with Python and MongoDB Atlas can provide an effective solution for collecting and analyzing tweets.
+Additionally, other  objectives are to provide a thorough understanding pertaining to how the twitter API works, how twitter data is constructed, how Python's tweepy library works to collect data, and how MongoDB Atlas cloud service provides a robust environment to store twitter data for future analysis.
+We will also discuss the implications of using the Twitter app and its data within the realm of Big Data and Natural Language Processing.

 ## Introduction

 Twitter allows individuals and organizations to post short messages called tweets.
 Individuals can follow other sites within Twitter to receive their tweets and to stay informed in subjects that appeal to them.
 Twitter is also thought of as an instant messaging and micro-blogging application that allows users to communicate their opinions and thoughts in a completely open and uninhibited manner.
 One major component of Twitter is the hashtag.
 Users can append a hashtag ‘#’ in front of a word or phrase within their tweet in order to categorize them so other users can find and contribute to your tweet [@www.tech-faq].
 The hashtag can quickly draw attention to, and promote your tweet very effectively.
 The implications of how the data on Twitter can be used are simply astounding.
-In particular, Twitter is used by businesses to find new customers, market new products, find marketplace trends, and many other uses.
+In particular, Twitter is used daily by businesses to find new customers, market new products, find marketplace trends, and many other uses.

 Twitter data, and social media data in general, represent a huge component of Natural Language Processing (NLP).
 NLP in a nutshell is the ability of machines to decipher and understand human language [@www-searchbusinessanalytics].
 This can sometimes pose a challenge because language can tend to have multiple meanings and contexts, and can prove to be very ambiguous to machines which tend to rely on highly structured and precise programming languages [@www-searchbusinessanalyics].
 Recent advances in NLP technology have eliminated some of the challenges facing NLP, specifically with part-of-speech tagging and Natural Language Understanding, and have greatly improved how semi-structured and unstructured text data is analyzed and leveraged today.
 NLP is largely based on the deep learning concept, which is prevalent in the emerging world of Artificial Intelligence.
 Deep learning algorithms look for patterns in data and use those identified patterns to help machines derive understanding from textual data.
 Another aspect of NLP that has major implications for Twitter is Sentient Analysis.
 Sentient Analysis can help organizations ascertain whether a particular product is seen in a positive or negative way based on user comments or reviews.
 Sentient models can analyze the language components and provide valuable data about products and/or services that can affect corporate decision making and product marking and placement strategies.

 Data Scientists can mine the data on Twitter and discover new insights and uses of the data through the applications of machine learning algorithms, such as the deep learning algorithms mentioned earlier.
-I will be examining through the use of the Twitter API, how to mine for tweets that contain the hashtags #dog, #cat, or both.
-I will then examine how to clean up the data in python and I'll also examine and contrast two different machine learning classification algorithms to ascertain just how effective it is to classify tweets into specific categories.
+For example, users can examine through the use of the Twitter API, how to mine for tweets that contain the hashtags #dog, #cat, or both.
+Users can also examine how to clean up the data in python and  also examine and contrast two different machine learning classification algorithms to ascertain just how effective it is to classify tweets into specific categories.
 This type of analysis can have far-reaching implications as aforementioned previously, and specifically we can try to answer many questions about an individuals tastes, interests, and hobbies based solely on the information in their tweets.
-I also want to examine how effective twitter data is being stored within cloud database, in particular MongoDB Atlas to determine if that platform provides an effective storage infrastructure for json-styled, semi-structured data.
+Users can also examine how effective twitter data is being stored within cloud database, in particular MongoDB Atlas to determine if that platform provides an effective storage infrastructure for json-styled, semi-structured data.

 ## Twitter API and Python Implementation